taikoxyz/taiko-mono/packages/website/pages/docs/reference/glossary.md

 ## Fast Fourier transform (FFT)

-An algorithm that computes the Discrete Fourier Transform (DFT) of a sequence in a more efficient manner, that is taking O(n*log(n)) instead of O(n*n).
+An algorithm that computes the Discrete Fourier Transform (DFT) of a sequence in a more efficient manner; that is, taking O(n*log(n)) instead of O(n*n).
 It is used for extremely fast multiplication of large numbers, multiplication of polynomials, and extremely fast generation and recovery of erasure codes.

 ## Fraud proof